Combine Training

 Here are just a few sample 40-yard dash improvements from Day 1 of our program compared to their Pro Day results:

-Malik Taylor (Ferris State/Green Bay Packers): Unable to run to 4.4
+Malik Taylor (Ferris State/New York Jets): Unable to run to 4.4

 Mathew Sexton (Eastern Michigan/Kansas City Chiefs): 4.59 to 4.37